t2-world/t2.world/t2-PROTOCOL-API.md

 ## Contracts Methods

 The contracts methods will be called by T2World Contract.
 Most of them need a sender parameter.

+These contracts are used as token contracts and data interaction contracts. it contains five modules: Passport, TXT, Governance, Territory and Item. the first three contracts are token contracts in t2 world, and can do  various operations to tokens in t2 world.
+Territory and Item are two data contracts which is used to record data information of territory and item in t2 world.

+As the contracts are called by T2World, not by users. the contract methods which had changed contract data all need a address parameter which send from T2World.

 这些合约做为token合约和数据交互合约来使用. 包含了五个模块: Passport, TXT, Governance, Territory, Item.